Sheila Andrews: 1982: Crystal Tears

 In 1982, Andrews signed with the small label Brylen where she made one album, Crystal Tears, but no singles were released from it.

 Personal life

-In November 1981, Andrews' furnace blew up at her house which injured her.
+In November 1981, Andrews' furnace blew up at her house, which injured her.
 The explosion burned her eyelashes, eyebrows and hair.
 Following the accident Andrews said "I look like a lobster".

-Andrews died from a heart attack on December 26, 1984, in Akron, Ohio, at the age of 31, less than four months before her 32nd birthday.
+Andrews died from a heart attack on December 26, 1984, in Akron, Ohio, at the age of 31.